Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Data and Methods

 \subsection{Data Annotation}

-Before utilizing LLMs to extract aspect-based sentiments from patient reviews, it was essential to establish a validation set to ensure accuracy before scaling the approach to the entire dataset.
-To achieve this goal, we randomly select 400 reviews for which we conduct manual sentiment annotations to evaluate the accuracy of sentiment extraction.
-Given the inherent challenges of manual labeling—such as high labor intensity, inconsistent standards, and subjective biases—we implement a structured annotation process.
+Before scaling LLM-based sentiment extraction to the entire dataset, we establish a validation set by randomly selecting 400 reviews for manual annotation to evaluate accuracy.
+Given the inherent challenges of manual labeling, such as high labor intensity, inconsistent standards, and subjective biases, we implement a structured annotation process.
 Specifically, four independent annotators manually label the selected reviews based on our predefined aspects.
 To assess annotation quality and consistency, we measure inter-annotator agreement and resolve discrepancies through a majority voting approach, ensuring the reliability and robustness of the final annotated labels.
 Table \ref{tab:examples} provides representative examples for each aspect, aiding in the evaluation and standardization of sentiment classification.